 Some might argue that Scarface is a cautionary story of one man's rise and fall, and how absolute power (not-to-mention a significant amount of nose candy) can corrupt a man, ushering his downfall.
 For such a story to have any meaningful impact, the character needs to be someone we initially empathize with.
 But Tony Montana is an violent, irredeemable asshole even before too much coke turns him perpetually paranoid.
 170 minutes later, only now riddled with more bullets than every shot fired in World War II, he's still a violent, irredeemable asshole.
 He doesn't change one whit throughout the whole film, treating everyone - cops, competitors, women, underlings, even his best friend - like pure shit and letting his guns do the negotiating.
 Are these the actions of an ambitious young man in search for the American dream who tragically loses his way, or those of an epic dumbass?

 My family and I once lived right next to our own little Tony Montana.
 Our first house was a charming old cottage style home with a small yard.
 It was located on a flag lot, directly behind a rental house with an even smaller yard, on a busy four-lane street in East Portland.
-Busier than we'd liked, actually, but the house was cute and the price was right, so we tended to ignore the constant traffic and close proximity of the surrounding houses.
+Busier than we'd liked, actually, but the house was cute and the price was right, so we tended to ignore the close proximity of the surrounding homes and pretend the constant drone of traffic was ocean waves.
 For several years, things were just fine and we got along pretty well with our neighbors.

 Then this guy and his girlfriend rented the house in front of us.
 He had a face like a walnut and hair like an Oompa Loompa had attached jumper cables to Willy Wonka's nuts.
-Though shaped like a mushy pear, he insisted on parading around shirtless most of the time, his epic pot-belly and hairy manboobs jiggling like pasty-white custard.
-While I'm not exactly chiseled from granite either, at least I make the world a better place by having the courtesy to never leave the house topless.
+Though shaped like a soggy pear, he insisted on parading around shirtless most of the time, his epic pot-belly and hairy manboobs jiggling like pasty-white custard.
+While I'm not exactly chiseled from granite either, at least I've done the world a solid by never leaving the house topless.

 We hardly ever saw his girlfriend (though we heard him yell at her a lot), and I assumed she was the one with a job because he never left the house for more than a few hours at a time.
 He was also a supreme jackass from the get-go, with the audacity to assume our driveway was community property (his house didn't have one), which sometimes blocked my wife's car, keeping her from pulling in.
 Whenever she'd politely ask him to move his car and quit using our driveway, he'd get belligerent, eventually saying "bad things would happen" if she didn't leave him alone.
 He'd also stare at her (and my kids) menacingly through the rickety fence dividing our properties, and verbally berate any of our guests who came to visit, shouting that they had no right to park in our driveway.
 Most days - and some nights - we were subjected to a lot of Grand Funk Railroad and Bad Company, apparently the only two records he owned.